 Better Job Security

 It’s easier to believe that cities always have been employment opportunities, but that’s not true across the board.
 When moving to a small town, it really depends on the state of that area’s individual economy.
 Some cities are booming; some are in decline.
 The same is true for towns.
-Plenty of towns have vibrant economies and healthy job markets, but there is one big difference: towns have less people to compete.
+Plenty of towns have vibrant economies and healthy job markets, but there is one big difference: towns have fewer people to compete.
 Often times qualified people have an easier time finding work in towns because, simply, there’s less competition compared to the city.
-Also, because there are less people, companies place a greater value on their employees and would rather keep them around then risk getting stuck with an empty position for a prolonged period of time.
+Also, because there are fewer people, companies place a greater value on their employees and would rather keep them around than risk getting stuck with an empty position for a prolonged period of time.
 This is in contrast to the competitive city where an employer could stick their head out the door and find a replacement in the crowd in seconds.

 A town is a great place to retire, raise a family, or to enjoy life in the slow lane because they’re normally safer, have better school systems, and higher community engagement.
 It can be a refreshing change of pace for anyone used to the anonymous life in the big city.
 It’s easy to build positive relationships and establish common connections in towns.
 Better still these sentiments tend to trickle into all aspects of life, as even companies and local establishments will work harder to stay in your good graces to keep your business.
 Put it all together, and it’s easy to see the case for the American town is a good one, and one that’s worth your attention.

 About the Author:

 Jesse Miller is a Los Angeles based technology and lifestyle writer.
-He is a current regular contributor to JustRentToOwn on topics ranging from market watch, city spotlights, and how-to guides for home improvement.
+He is a current regular contributor to JustRentToOwn on topics ranging from the market watch, city spotlights, and how-to guides for home improvement.